lammps/lammps/doc/src/thermo_modify.rst

-string* replaces the default text with the provided string.  *ID* can be a positive integer when it represents the column number counting from the left, a negative integer when it represents the column number from the right (i.e. -1 is the last column/keyword), or a thermo keyword (or compute, fix, property, or variable reference) and then it replaces the string for that specific thermo keyword.
+string* replaces the default text with the provided string.  *ID* can be a positive integer when it represents the column number counting from the left, a negative integer when it represents the column number from the right (i.e., :math:`-1` is the last column/keyword), or a thermo keyword (or compute, fix, property, or variable reference) and then it replaces the string for that specific thermo keyword.

 The *colname* keyword can be used multiple times.
 If multiple *colname*